 Too late for many.

 Desire truth.
 Embrace truth.
 Speak truth.

 Photo Credit: Pexels

 Nancy E. Head’s Restoring the Shattered is out in paperback!
 Get your copy here!

 Permissions: You are permitted and encouraged to reproduce and distribute this material in any format provided that you do not alter the wording in any way, do not charge a fee beyond the cost of reproduction, and you credit the author.

 Disclosure of Material Connection: I have not received any compensation for writing this post.
 I have no material connection to the entities I have mentioned.
+Restoring the Shattered is published through Morgan James Publishing with whom I do share a material connection.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”